 The Church of San Pietro is a church in Assisi, located in Piazza San Pietro, on the edge of the historical center of the town.
 The adjacent abbey houses a community of monks from the Benedictine Cassinese Congregation.

-The Abbey of Saint Peter was built at the end of the 10th century, outside the city walls of Assisi, near an ancient Roman necropolis.
+The Church of Saint Peter was built at the end of the 10th century, outside the city walls of Assisi, near an ancient Roman necropolis.
 The presence of the monastery was documented since 1029, through a manuscript preserved in the archives of the Cathedral of San Rufino.

 The interior is divided into three naves: the central one is high and, without its own windows, is illuminated only by the central rose window.

 The Church of Saint Peter is located about 2.5 kilometers away from the Assisi railway station.
 The closest bus stop is in Piazza Giovanni Paolo II, about 100 meters away, on the bus Lines B and C.